clojure-finance/hku-cim-trades/README.md

 Date(YYYY-MM-DD),Action(buy/sell),TriggerPrice,Number of units,Ticker,Status

-*The formats and column names should be strictly followed to avoid the order being skipped or imported incorrectly. i.e. Please do not change any column names yourself and do not use the wrong data type, formatting, or include extra spaces.*
+Note: *The formats and column names should be strictly followed to avoid the order being skipped or imported incorrectly. i.e. Please do not change any column names yourself and do not include extra spaces or use the wrong data type or formatting.*

 <br>

-A program will check for whether the order is executed, and if it is, automatically place a market order in this format:
+A program will check for whether the order is valid and executed, and if it is, automatically place a market order in this format:

 Date(YYYY-MM-DD),Action(buy/sell),Number of units,Ticker